Your views matter to us and we recognise and value everyone who uses Peterborough's children services.

 What can I expect?

 A friendly welcome!
 Updates from the Quality Assurance staff team on what has been happening and discuss any new issues.
-Staff bring their ideas for groups to the forum to see what parents think.
+Staff bring their ideas to the Support Group to see what parents think.
 There is a member of staff available to answer any questions you may have.

 What is in it for me?